Coronavirus scuppers Kumamon's 10th birthday party celebrations | The Japan Times

 “Even if we can’t meet now, our hearts are connected.
 I am hoping we can return to our normal lives as soon as possible,” a message attributed to the popular mascot said.

-Kumamon, a representative of Kumamoto Prefecture in the nation’s southwest, has been holding off on making physical contact — such as exchanging high-fives or hugs — with fans since Feb.
+Kumamon, a representative of Kumamoto Prefecture, hasn’t been exchanging high-fives or hugs with fans since Feb.
 5, while shows that had been held daily at Kumamon Square, a tourist information center in his home prefecture, have also been canceled since Feb.
 22.

 But the virus has not stopped Kumamon from posting to his official Twitter account, with his over 800,000 followers receiving a stream of photos into their feeds daily.